-In the early days of my career as a therapist, I noticed that to treat an issue as complex as toxic shame, addressing both the conscious and subconscious mind is vital.
-I developed a ground-breaking method called Rapid Transformational Therapy® (RTT®).
+In the early days of my career as a therapist, I noticed that to help with an issue as complex as toxic shame, addressing both the conscious and subconscious mind is vital.
+I developed a ground-breaking method called Rapid Transformational Therapy® (RTT®), which does just that.

 It combines the most effective principles from hypnotherapy, NLP, CBT, neuroplasticity psychotherapy and neuroscience.
 As such, it addresses both conscious and subconscious beliefs that led you to where you are now.
-A trained RTT® specialist therapist can help you reprogram your mind and open you up to a life filled with joy, love, and abundance, in as little to one to three sessions.
+A trained RTT® therapist works to help you reprogram your mind and open you up to a life filled with joy, love, and abundance.

 Based on three decades of experience working with clients riddled with toxic shame, I developed an award-winning I Am Enough program.
 I yearn to share my insights and help you rediscover the confidence and self-love you were born with.

 How does it work?
 Using various techniques, including hypnotic regressions, the program implants a new, powerful belief in your mind—that you are enough.